This article is original content written by Thomas Scanlon, CPA, CFP® of Manchester, CT.

 The IRS requires business taxpayers to report amounts paid as non-employee compensation on Form 1099-NEC.

-The non-employee compensation will be reported in box one of the Form 1099-NEC and is generally considered self-employment income and likely subject to self-employment tax to the recipient.
+Non-employee compensation will be reported in box one of the Form 1099-NEC and is generally considered self-employment income and likely subject to self-employment tax to the recipient.
 Any payments to individuals that are not reported on Form 1099-NEC are likely still reported on form 1099-MISC.
 Examples of these payments would include items such as prizes, awards, fees and other non-business related services.

 You must also file Form 1099-NEC for each person from whom you have withheld any federal income tax (report in box 4) under the backup withholding rules regardless of the amount of the payment.